zinovik/z-games-api/README.md

 Let's start!

-- If you want to use [Docker](https://docker.com) please install it, else install [Node.js with npm](https://nodejs.org) and install yarn with this command:
+- If you want to use [Docker](https://docker.com) please install it and docker-compose (if you are going to work with the whole project), else install [Node.js with npm](https://nodejs.org) and install yarn with this command:

 ```js
 npm install -global yarn